BenArts Services: include Photo-Video services, Publicity posters. Printing of colour pamphlets, Complimentary cards, Letter- headed…

-The cultural homogeneity is reinforced by a powerful religious belief system which make Ile-Ife the spiritual centre as important as Oyo which was once a political centre of a large part of Yoruba land
+The cultural homogeneity is reinforced by a powerful religious belief system which make Ile-Ife the spiritual center as important as Oyo which was once a political center of a large part of Yoruba land

 The Yoruba Culture originated from the Western Nigeria, and it is diffused in some neighbouring countries, but we know that their real origin was from somewhere else.

 Through slave trade, the culture crossed the Atlantic ocean and took roots in Brazil, Cuba, U.S.A. and many central American countries, where it became one of the dominant culture.
 The slaves went without loads or properties, yet they conserved in their minds and souls the culture and deities which permitted many of them to survive.